-- a.
-Obtain a complete description of the person. - b.
-Enter the unidentified person's description into the NCIC Unidentified Person File and the NamUs database. - c.
-Use available resources, such as those related to missing persons, to identify the person.
+- (a) Obtain a complete description of the person. - (b) Enter the unidentified person's description into the NCIC Unidentified Person File and the NamUs database. - (c) Use available resources, such as those related to missing persons, to identify the person.

-332.9 CASE CLOSURE
+316.9 CASE CLOSURE

-The Investigations Division Supervisor may authorize the closure of a missing person case after considering the following:
+The Investigation Unit Supervisor may authorize the closure of a missing person case after considering the following:

-- a.
-Closure is appropriate when the missing person is confirmed returned or evidence matches an unidentified person or body. - b.
-If the missing person is a resident of Mountlake Terrace or this department is the lead agency, the case should be kept under active investigation for as long as the person may still be alive.
-Exhaustion of leads in the investigation should not be a reason for closing a case. - c.
-If this department is not the lead agency, the case can be made inactive if all investigative leads have been exhausted, the lead agency has been notified and entries are made in the applicable missing person networks, as appropriate. - d.
-A missing person case should not be closed or reclassified because the person would have reached a certain age or adulthood or because the person is now the subject of a criminal or civil warrant.
+- (a) Closure is appropriate when the missing person is confirmed returned or evidence matches an unidentified person or body. - (b) If the missing person is a resident of Olympia or this department is the lead agency, the case should be kept under active investigation for as long as the person may still be alive.
+Exhaustion of leads in the investigation should not be a reason for closing a case. - (c) If this department is not the lead agency, the case can be made inactive if all investigative leads have been exhausted, the lead agency has been notified and entries are made in the applicable missing person networks, as appropriate.

+(d) A missing person case should not be closed or reclassified because the person would have reached a certain age or adulthood or because the person is now the subject of a criminal or civil warrant.

-332.10 TRAINING
+316.10 TRAINING

-Subject to available resources, members of this department whose duties include missing person investigations and reports should receive training that includes:
+Subject to available resources, the Training Sergeant should ensure that members of this department whose duties include missing person investigations and reports receive training that includes:

-- a.
-The initial investigation: - 1.
+- (a) The initial investigation: - 1.
 Assessments and interviews - 2.
 Use of current resources, such as Mobile Audio Video (MAV) - 3.
 Confirming missing status and custody status of minors - 4.
 Evaluating the need for a heightened response - 5.
-Identifying the zone of safety based on chronological age and developmental stage - b.
-Briefing of department members at the scene.

-- c.
-Identifying NCIC Missing Person File categories (e.g., disability, endangered, involuntary, juvenile and catastrophe). - d.
-Verifying the accuracy of all descriptive information. - e.
-Initiating a neighborhood investigation. - f.
-Investigating any relevant recent family dynamics. - g.
-Addressing conflicting information. - h.
-Key investigative and coordination steps. - i.
-Managing a missing person case. - j.
-Additional resources and specialized services. - k.
-Update procedures for case information and descriptions. - I. Preserving scenes. - m.
-Internet and technology issues (e.g., Internet use, cell phone use). - n.
-Media relations.
+Identifying the zone of safety based on chronological age and developmental stage - (b) Briefing of department members at the scene. - (c) Identifying NCIC Missing Person File categories (e.g., disability, endangered, involuntary, juvenile and catastrophe). - (d) Verifying the accuracy of all descriptive information. - (e) Initiating a neighborhood investigation. - (f) Investigating any relevant recent family dynamics. - (g) Addressing conflicting information. - (h) Key investigative and coordination steps. - (i) Managing a missing person case. - (j) Additional resources and specialized services. - (k) Update procedures for case information and descriptions. - (I) Preserving scenes. - (m) Internet and technology issues (e.g., Internet use, cell phone use). - (n) Media relations.